EzioReturner/RATurbo-react-admin/README.md

 yarn run ra  Or  npm run ra
 ```

-4. After the startup is completed, open a browser and visit [http://localhost:9527](http://localhost:9527), If you need to change the startup port, you can configure it in the `.env` file.
+4. After the startup is completed, open your browser and visit [http://localhost:9527](http://localhost:9527), If you want to change the  port, you can configure it in the `.env` file.